deploy2zenodo/deploy2zenodo/README.md

 This helps to integrate `deploy2zenodo` in your project.

+Together with DEPLOY2ZENODO_SKIP_NEW_VERSION this allows to split deploying to zenodo in steps.

 ### DEPLOY2ZENODO_DRYRUN

 If this variable is not empty the communication to the given URL is skipped.